Code-Institute-Submissions/CraigThomasson-Does_It_-Vegan_AugResub/README.md

 ## Testing

-* The site was tested in [google chrome](documentation/images/load-page.PNG), [Firefox](documentation/images/firefox.PNG), [Microsoft edge](documentation/images/edge.PNG)
-* It was also tested on [android](documentation/images/android.jpg) and [IOS](documentation/images/ios-2.jpg) phones.
-* As evidenced above I also tested on multiple view ports.
+* as well as manual testing above automated test where writen in test_views.py

 ## Validation

-* CSS was ran through (Jigsaw) validator and has no errors: results [here](documentation/images/css-val.PNG)
+* CSS was ran through (Jigsaw) validator and has no errors
-* HTML was ran through W3C validator with no issues: results <a href="http://validator.w3.org/check?uri=https://craigthomasson.github.io/project-2-wheel-of-time-quiz/">here</a>
+* HTML was ran through W3C validator with no issues
-* JS was ran through JSHint with [these](documentation/images/js-val.PNG) results.
-(There were also several missing semicolons that I added befre taking this screenshot.)
+* python was ran through pep8 online

 ## Lighthouse Scores
 * [home page](documentation/images/testing/lh-home.PNG)